Rules Applicable to International Arbitration Cases

 - The parties are compelled to comply with the verdict without delay due to the fact they have submitted their dispute to these Rules.

 Termination of the Procedure

-- The arbitration proceedings end by the rendering of a final award or decision of the arbitral tribunal in the terms of number 2 below or article 27 number 1 of these Rules.
+- The arbitration proceedings end with the issuing of a final award or decision on the arbitration tribunal in the terms of number 2 below or Clause 27 number 1 of these Rules.

-- The arbitral tribunal shall decide to terminate its proceedings when:
+- The arbitration tribunal shall decide to terminate its proceedings when:

-- The claimant withdraws his claim unless the respondent is opposed and the arbitral tribunal recognizes the interest of the respondent to be legitimate in seeking a final solution to the dispute;
+- The claimant withdraws his claim unless the respondent is against it and the arbitration tribunal recognizes the interest of the respondent to be legitimate in seeking a final solution to the dispute;

 - The parties agree to conclude the arbitration proceedings; or,